Pfizer to enter Japan's generic drug market as early as 2011.

 Genzyme signs manufacturing deal with Hospira.

 Biotechnology company Genzyme Corp. is contracting manufacturing for its key products to Hospira Inc. for an undisclosed amount, according to a Securities and Exchange Commission filing.
 The "'fill and finish manufacturing services' deal for the genetic disorder drugs Cerezyme [imiglucerase], Fabrazyme [agalsidase beta], Myozyme [alglucosidase alfa], and Thyrogen [thyrotropin alfa for injection]," follows "a series of manufacturing problems at the company's" Allston facility.
 The FDA "said it found tiny particles of trash in" certain drugs in November, and "recommended that doctors closely inspect vials of" the aforementioned drugs and Aldurazyme [laronidase].

 The deal is contingent upon whether Genzyme can obtain the necessary regulatory approvals to outsource its fill and finish services to Hospira, The agreement, which is set to expire at the end of 2015, will be extended until 2017 unless terminated.

 Genzyme to move operations away from contaminated manufacturing facility.

 Genzyme Corp. will move all its filling, packaging, and distribution operations out of its Allston drug manufacturing facility because of the latest problems involving contamination at the plant.
 The company also said it will "move the bulk of the operations to its own site in Waterford, Ireland."

-Disclaimer- The information posted is for knowledge purpose only and should not be considered as legal advise.
+Disclaimer- In addition to Terms and Conditions for this blog, the information posted is for knowledge purpose only and should not be considered as legal advise.